Emergency Bankruptcy Filing

 Furthermore, you are required to file a creditor matrix which is a list of all of your known creditors, and the address in which the bankruptcy notices should be mailed.
 After these documents are filed you have 14 days to complete and file the remaining bankruptcy forms.
 If you have a good reason why the forms can't be filed within 14 days you may request an extension for more time.
 The court must approve this extension before the 14-day deadline.
 If you missed the deadline then your case will be dismissed by the bankruptcy judge.

 At the Sellers Law Firm, we are always here to help.
-All consultations are always free, and we can generally see you within 24 hours.
+All consultations are always free, and we can generally meet with you within 24 hours.
+Our phone lines are answered 24 hours a day!
 We have four offices located in Montgomery, Selma, Greenville, and Troy.
-You set an appointment to meet with one of our Montgomery Bankruptcy attorneys by calling us at 334-LAWYERS (529-9377) or use the “text us” link or Contact Form on our website.
+You set an appointment to meet with one of our Montgomery, Selma, and Central Alabama bankruptcy attorneys by calling us or texting us at 334-LAWYERS (529-9377) or use the Contact Form on our website.
 Remember that doing nothing changes nothing so act today!